cgoettel/recipes/bread/almond-poppy-seed-muffins.md

 - 2 eggs
 - &frac12; C butter, melted and cooled slightly

+Yields 12&ndash;14 muffins.

-## Directions
+## Instructions

-- Preheat oven to 400&deg;F
+1. Preheat oven to 400&deg;F.
-- Combine sour cream, milk, vanilla extract, almond extract, eggs, and melted butter.
+1. Combine sour cream, milk, vanilla extract, almond extract, eggs, and melted butter.
-- In a separate, large bowl, combine flour, sugar, poppy seeds, baking powder, baking soda, and salt.
+1. In a separate, large bowl, combine flour, sugar, poppy seeds, baking powder, baking soda, and salt.
-- Add wet ingredients to dry ingredients and combine.
+1. Add wet ingredients to dry ingredients and combine.
 This is an incredibly thick batter.
-- Pour batter into greased muffin tins until full or near full.
-These are tall muffins.
-Should make 12&ndash;14 muffins.
+1. If you want tall muffins, pour batter into greased muffin tins until full or near full.
+Those muffins will have wide muffin tops.
+For more manageable muffin tops, fill the muffin tins three quarters full.
-- Place in oven and lower temperature to 375&deg;F. Bake 18&ndash;22 minutes.
+1. Place in oven and lower temperature to 375&deg;F. Bake 18&ndash;22 minutes.